linucksrox/hugoblog/content/post/2024-08-27-kubernetes-homelab-series-with-talos-linux-part-1-introduction.md

 - Supports cloud platforms, bare metal, and virtualization platforms
 - All system management is done via an API.
 No SSH, shell or console
-- Production ready: supports some of the largest Kubernetes clusters in the world Open source project from the team at Sidero Labs
+- Production ready: supports some of the largest Kubernetes clusters in the world
+- Open source project from the team at Sidero Labs

 It's the easiest solution to deploy (and maintain) a Kubernetes cluster.

+## Proxmox Setup
 - Download latest Talos Linux release, grabbing metal-amd64.iso version from the GitHub releases page https://github.com/siderolabs/talos/releases
 - Upload it to proxmox ISOs, or have proxmox download it directly from the URL
 - Optionally rename the file manually on the filesystem: /tank/isos/template/iso/
 - Create VMs in Proxmox (3 control plane nodes, 3 worker nodes)
 - For OS, the talos metal-amd64 iso image.
 It will be replaced later during bootstrapping, so getting the latest image with added extensions now is not important.
-  - Enable QEMU guest agent
+  - Enable QEMU guest agent (requires qemu guest extensions in Talos)
   - For disks, choose something on SSD storage (required for reasonable etcd performance)
   - Enable Discard and SSD emulation options
   - 20GB should be plenty